BaraKona/writality-app/README.md

 - Document management: writers can create, edit, and delete documents as well as organize them into folders
 - User accounts: writers can create their own user accounts and manage their own profile and settings
 - Versioning: writers can use GitHub-like versioning on their writing projects, allowing them to easily track and manage changes to their documents over time.

+Examples of Platform:
+- View of the chapter:
 ![View chapter](Writality_2.png)
+- View of the collaboration
 ![A collaborative project view](Writality_1.png)

 ## Getting started